newhavenrb/conferences/Essentials-of-Product-Development.md

     * 1 hr a week
     * No admin!
 Has to do `User.create(...)`, but it's pretty meaningless user-value-wise
     * How do you decide what to do, if you only have an hour?

+What to do:

+* Break into pieces
+* Determine their value
+* Bring the roles together...